Xaero – Entity Framework Core Advanced Project [Updated .NET 9.0]

 “Xaero” is a an Entity Framework Core project built in ASP.NET Core.
 It powers a Movie Database application.
-Entity Framework core also known as EF Core is the modern and popular Object/Relational Mapper (O/RM) framework by Microsoft.
-In this tutorial we will build a Very Advanced Project from scratch.
-So make sure you read this tutorial from start till end, the source codes are given to download.
-Link is given at the end of the tutorial.
+Entity Framework core (EF Core) is the modern and popular Object/Relational Mapper (O/RM) framework by Microsoft.
+In this tutorial we will build a Very Advanced Project from scratch so make sure you read this tutorial from start till end.

 We will use the following frameworks/programming languages to build this project: